mikekap/wink-mqtt-rs/README.md

     -s <mqtt-uri>
             mqtt server to connect to.
 Should be of the form mqtt[s]://[username:password@]host:port/[?connection_options]
+    -i <resync-interval>
+            how frequently to check if the light changed state (e.g. via Wink or other external means) [default: 10000]

     -t <topic-prefix>
             Prefix for the mqtt topic used for device status/control [default: home/wink/]
 ```